EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

    - detached payload = aad_3

 * xyz - any COSE map label that can identify a public key, see {{asym-overview}}

 * ID_U - identifier for the public key of Party U

+* Cred_U - credential used for authentication of Party U. Any COSE map with value containing either the end-entity certificate of Party U (e.g. x5c) or the raw public key of Party U (e.g. COSE_Key)

 * APP_3 - bstr containing application data
-* Cert_U - The end-entity certificate of Party U

 ### Party U Processing of Message 3 {#asym-msg3-procU}